 Marc Márquez puts fear into Valentino Rossi

-BarcelonaThe MotoGP season kicks off this weekend with the general belief that the title is a two-man race.
+BarcelonaThe MotoGP season has started this weekend with the general conviction that the title is a two-man race.
 Specifically, the official Ducati riders, Marc Márquez and Pecco Bagnaia.
 They have the best bike and have had a good pre-season.
-Márquez, who is aiming for his seventh premier class title, said in Thailand, where the first Grand Prix of the season is being held, that he had "butterflies in his stomach".
-A feeling he hadn't felt for many years.
-Five, at least, since he was seriously injured in 2020 at the Jerez circuit.
+Márquez, who is aiming for his seventh premier class title.
+In Thailand, where the first Grand Prix of the season is being held, he said he had "butterflies in his stomach".
+A feeling he had not felt for many years.
+Five, at least, since he was seriously injured in 2020 on the Jerez circuit.

-"This year I'm in the ideal place with the right bike to fight for the championship.
+"This year I'm in the right place with the right bike to fight for the championship.
 That's what I think, at least.
 I'll give it my all," said Márquez, with his morale sky-high.
-The relationship with Honda ended like the rosary of dawn and in 2024 he found refuge in the Gresini team, where he rode a Ducati for the first time.
-It wasn't the latest model, but it was enough to finish third in the championship, win three Sunday races, a sprint and a ten-time podium finish.
+The relationship with Honda ended in a flash and in 2024 he found refuge in the Gresini team, where he rode a Ducati for the first time.
+It wasn't the latest model, but it was enough for him to finish third in the championship. win three Sunday races, a sprint and a ten-time podium finish.
 The Ducati Lenovo team did not hesitate to hire him for 2025, even though this meant that Jorge Martín, who would end up being champion last season, would have to look for another team.

 Márquez has a date with history because he can equal Valentino Rossi, the best rider in number of titles in the modern era.
 Il Dottore has nine crowns, seven in the premier class, one at 250 (current Moto2) and one at 125 (current Moto3).
 The Catalan rider has the 125, the Moto2 and six titles in MotoGP.
 The rivalry between the two is latent, especially since in 2015 they were involved in several incidents, including a kick from Rossi to Márquez that ended with the Cerverí on the ground.
 That year Rossi was aiming for the eighth title but between the quarrels and a sanction, the crown went to Jorge Lorenzo.
 Rossi has never forgiven him.

-Pecco Bagnaia, the other big favourite to be world champion
+Pecco Bagnaia, the other great favorite to be world champion

 In fact, Rossi was one of the most critical of Márquez's signing for the official Ducati team.
 In the paddock there is a certain consensus in saying that the Italian is nervous because he sees the wolf's ears.
 Márquez's teammate, Bagnaia, was precisely one of Il Dottore's disciples in the lower categories of the World Championship.
 Now he is flying solo, winning the 2022 and 2023 titles and had options last year until the last race.
 "I have a lot to learn from him.
 He will be one of the rivals to beat, he has had four very good years and the last ones have been impressive," said Márquez, who celebrated having adapted so quickly to the new team.